Corporate tax measures

 |Unreported fringe benefits for which the company does not identify the beneficiary and for which no final tax is assessed in the hands of the beneficiary within the standard 3-year assessment period||

-Under current legislation, the secret commissions tax’s application can only be avoided when the company demonstrates that unreported costs or benefits have been reported spontaneously by the beneficiary in his tax return.
+Under the old legislation, the secret commissions tax’s application could only be avoided when the company demonstrated that unreported costs or benefits had been reported spontaneously by the beneficiary in his tax return.
 This exception is maintained.
-Currently, if this exception applies, the tax authorities accept in practice that unreported costs and benefits are deducted by the company, although based on the text of the law such deduction is only possible if the secret commissions tax is applied.
-This administrative practice will now be formally included in the Income Tax Code, meaning that the cost is deductible in the hands of the company if the secret commissions tax does not apply because the cost or benefit was reported by the beneficiary.
+If this exception applies, the tax authorities already accepted in practice before the enactment of the Law of 17 June 2013 containing tax and financial measures that unreported costs and benefits are deducted by the company, although based on the text of the then applicable tax law such deduction was only possible if the secret commissions tax was applied.
+This administrative practice has now been formally included in the Income Tax Code by the Law of 17 June 2013, meaning that the cost is deductible in the hands of the company if the secret commissions tax does not apply because the cost or benefit was reported by the beneficiary.

-These changes will be applicable as of tax year 2014.
+These changes are applicable as of tax year 2014.

-The tax shelter regime will be amended on several points.
-Amongst others the following amendments will be made to the current regime:
+The tax shelter regime is amended on several points.
+Amongst others the following amendments have been introduced :

 - Requirement that 70% of the global budget must be used for costs directly related to the production of the work and 30% can be used for indirectly related costs;